atamalu/Applied-Stats-Sims/Simple_Regression/simple_regression.md

 ## Study

-Tom wants to explore and model how adjusting the pricing of product A affects the quantity sold.
+Tom wants to examine how adjusting the pricing of product A affects the quantity sold.
 The initial price of a single unit is $2.75.

 ``` r
 set.seed(150)